TheMentis/scratch/README.md

 # scratch
 This is my repository to store all of my scratch projects

-1. Prime number checker
+1. Is It Prime or Composite

-2. String reversal
+2. Reversing Strings